 A 5-Person Executive Team, Steering Committee of Committee chairs, and 3 Members at Large govern the MSWAB.

 11 Sub-Committees focus on specific initiatives.
 You do not need to be a member of the MSWAB to join a sub-committee.

-Meetings are open to the public and convene the second Wednesday of every month, except in July and August.
-Contact Us to add your name to the security list.
+Meetings are open to the public and convene the third Wednesday of every month, except in July and August.
+Check out the Events Calendar for location/RSVP information and Contact Us to add your name to the security list.